Baidu, Inc. (BIDU) Q4 2020 Earnings Call Transcript | AlphaStreet

 Hi, James.
 In terms of smart transportation, we are the pioneer of the ACE concept, which means that we are the first company to really consider transportation as a whole, using more software-centric solutions to improve the throughput, to connect the road with vehicles and to help reduce accidents and reduce carbon emission.

 Yes, when we talk to the potential customers of all kinds of different tier cities, they will obviously compare and invite multiple vendors to bid on those kind of projects.
-But in almost all cases, we are so much ahead of any competition, essentially, if they care more about the effectiveness of those smart transportation projects, we win.
+But in almost all cases, we are so much ahead of any competition.
+Essentially, if they care more about the effectiveness of those smart transportation projects, we win.
 So we’re so much ahead because Apollo system is very open and we’ve invested in this area for many, many years.
-And our AI capability provides a very solid foundation and we have been doing a lot of customization for smart transportation as Herman mentioned previously, initially that the margin could be low.
+And our AI capability provides a very solid foundation and we have been doing a lot of customization for smart transportation.
+As Herman mentioned previously, initially that the margin could be low.
 But when we repeat this kind of projects city after city, the margin improves in the overall gross margin for smart city, smart transportation projects keep improving.
-It’s much better than the IaaS and CDN business offer a lot of cloud services.
+It’s much better than the IaaS and CDN business off of a lot of cloud services.

 On investments?